threatlabindonesia/INTELL-OSINT-AND-CONTENT-CHECKER/README.md

 ---

-## 📝 License
+## 📝 License & Usage Terms
-This project is open-source and available under the MIT License.
+These tools may only be downloaded and used by those who have been given explicit permission by the author.
+Any redistribution, copying, or unauthorized use will be considered a violation of copyright and applicable laws.

 ---